 5. Paul Curran

 The Man of the Match in the 1995 All-Ireland final, Curran's time with Dublin was divided into two spells.
 The first half entailed plenty of August and September epics in Croker, desperately chasing the All-Ireland title.
-The second half consisted of losing to Meath and Kildare and struggling to get out of Leinster.
-We just give him the nod over James McCarthy.
+Curran was arguably Dublin's best player on a team that should have won a lot more.
+The second half of his career consisted of losing to Meath and Kildare and struggling to get out of Leinster.

 O'Sullivan plays in a sweeping role and isn't a traditional centre back.
 The brilliant Kevin Moran won two All-Ireland medals in three seasons but his career was sadly cut short by association football.
 He also suffers from David Hickey's allegation that he couldn't pass the ball.